 Athens is a city that is enriched by multiple points of view.
-So, I appreciate Mr. McGown’s passionate advocacy for the Palestinian cause and his use of film as a medium to further that cause.
+So, I appreciate Mr. McGown’s and his use of film as a medium to further that cause.

 However, his reference to the Athens Jewish Film Festival in the context of his advocacy is misleading.
 The missions of the two Festivals are different.
 The goal of the Palestinian Film Festival is advocacy of a particular point of view.
 Indeed, the films are selected and paid for by a Washington lobby group, the American Association for Palestinian Equal Rights.